EinsteinVirus/Computer-Forensics/README.md

 ### 1. What is the image hash?
 Does the acquisition and verification hash match?
 ```
 MD5: aee4fcd9301c03b3b054623ca261959a
+Acquition hash is not given in this scenario so we can't say that it will match or not with the verification hash.

+Method: We find MD5 hash info by clicking on Data Source -> image file.
+Then in the file metadata, we find the MD5 Hash.
 ```
 <p>
 <a href="#"><img src="/Images/Ques1.png" alt ="Ques1"></a>